Capsicum: Cuisine

 Capsicum is also used widely in Italian cuisine, and the hot species are used all around the southern part of Italy as a common spice (sometimes served with olive oil).
-Capsicums are used in many dishes; they can be cooked by themselves in a variety of ways (roasted, fried, deep-fried) and are a fundamental ingredient for some delicatessen specialities, such as nduja.
+Capsicums are used in many dishes; they can be cooked by themselves in a variety of ways (roasted, fried, deep-fried) and are a fundamental ingredient for some delicatessen specialties, such as 'nduja.

 Capsicums are also used extensively in Sri Lanka cuisine as side dishes.

 The Maya and Aztec people of Mesoamerica used Capsicum fruit in cocoa drinks as a flavouring.

 In New Mexico, there is a Capsicum annuum cultivar group called the New Mexico chile which is a mainstay of the state's New Mexican cuisine.

 GRAS

 Only Capsicum frutescens L. and Capsicum annuum L. are Generally recognized as safe.